Today, I’ve got something important to share…

 Keep Things Cold

-If you lose power, it’s best to have your fridge and freezer as cold as you can get them.
+If you lose power, it’s best to keep your fridge and freezer as cold as possible.

 Keep their doors closed, and they’ll remain cool longer even if the power goes out.